Proof Adele and Rich Paul's Latest Courtside Date Night Was a Slam Dunk - E! Online

 For the showdown between the Los Angeles Lakers and Golden State Warriors, Adele was photographed in a brown leather suit look topped with a Louis Vuitton-monogrammed coat and matching heels.
 Taking the coordinating one step further, she also had a matching purse on hand to complete the ultrachic ensemble.

 Rich was seated beside her on the sidelines, sporting a velour zip-up jacket over a black turtleneck and trousers.
+"Adele was smiling throughout the night during her courtside date with Rich!" a source told E!
+News.
+"Onlookers were stunned by her striking style!
+They looked so comfortable with one another and were so happy to be together!"

 It's been three months since the couple first took their romance public, sitting next to each other for Game 5 of the NBA Finals between the Phoenix Suns and Milwaukee Bucks in July.
 More recently, Adele shed light on their relationship during her October cover interview with Vogue, recalling their first meeting at a party years earlier.
 "I was a bit drunk.
 I said: 'Do you want to sign me?
 I'm an athlete now.'"